-Pipe situated near the chip shop.
-No one seems positive what it is it is likely to have been a water pipe – perhaps turned on from the metal bit in the pavement and there may have been a canvas pipe from the end to fill a water cart from the days when the roads would have been watered to keep the dust down.
+Water Pipe and Manhole Cover Albany Road In St Paul’s Conservation Area.
+History Pipe situated near the chip shop.
+No one seems positive what it is it is likely to have been a water pipe – perhaps turned on from the metal bit in the pavement and there may have been a canvas pipe from the end to fill a water cart from the days … Continue reading Albany Curios

 Long established family shopkeepers are difficult to find in towns today.
 But in Brentford, if you wander around the Victorian terraced back streets, a small handful of them still open their doors for business every day – a tradition that dates back generations.